RHesketh/cinch-uno/README.md

 # Important Note
 Everything in this repository, *including the README that you are currently reading*, is currently under active development.
-This is pre-alpha code.
+This is pre-release code.
 As long as this message is displayed, information below may not yet be implemented in the code and the code may not be suitable for production use.

 # Uno plugin
 [![Gem Version](https://badge.fury.io/rb/cinch-uno.svg)](https://badge.fury.io/rb/cinch-uno)